- That '70s Show:

 - Also, one episode had Kelso proclaimed that home computers would be the wave of the future after he and Red managed to mod a Pong game.
 Fast forward to 2013, where Ashton Kutcher ended up playing the role of Steve Jobs in his biopic.

-- And another episode had Donna fearing of going to "a girl prison".
+- And season 8 "Fun It" had Donna fearing of going to "a girl prison".
 Fast forward to 2013, and her fears came true.

 - There was a Halloween episode where Donna leaves her house in a disguise, which includes a blonde wig.
 Eric can only remark "Who's the hot blonde?" when first seeing her from his house.
 Lucky for him, because she ended up dyeing her hair that exact colour a few seasons later.